MicrosoftDocs/windows-iot-public/windows-iot/product-family/fall-2021-releases.md

 ---

 # Fall 2021 Releases
-The Windows for IoT team is excited to announce that there are 2 new editions of the Windows IoT Enterprise OS that have been released in the fall of 2021, [Windows 11 IoT Enterprise](/windows/iot/product-family/what's-new-in-windows-11-iot-enterprise), and [Windows 10 IoT Enterprise, version 21H2](/windows/iot/product-family/what's-new-in-windows-10-iot-enterprise-21h2).
+The Windows for IoT team is excited to announce that there are two new editions of the Windows IoT Enterprise OS that have been released in the fall of 2021, [Windows 11 IoT Enterprise](/windows/iot/product-family/what's-new-in-windows-11-iot-enterprise), and [Windows 10 IoT Enterprise, version 21H2](/windows/iot/product-family/what's-new-in-windows-10-iot-enterprise-21h2).

 This article will walk you through the key differences between the two releases.